Lifting tropical intersections: The trivial valuation case

 \subsection{Topology of extended tropicalizations}

-The extended tropicalizations of $Y(\Sigma)$ and its subvarieties were introduced by Kajiwara \cite{Kajiwara08}, and their basic properties were studied further in Section~3 of \cite{analytification}, to which we refer the reader for further details.
-We recall the definition and prove that the extended tropicalization of an irreducible subscheme $X$ that meets the dense torus $T$ is the closure of the ordinary tropicalization of $X \cap T$.
+The extended tropicalizations of $Y(\Sigma)$ and its closed subschemes were introduced by Kajiwara \cite{Kajiwara08}, and their basic properties were studied further in Section~3 of \cite{analytification}, to which we refer the reader for further details.
+We recall the definition and prove that the extended tropicalization of a closed subscheme $X$ in which the torus $T$ is dense is the closure of the ordinary tropicalization of $X \cap T$.
 We also characterize the closure in the extended tropicalization $\bTrop(Y(\Sigma))$ of a cone $\sigma$ in $\Sigma$.

 Let $\Sigma$ be a fan in $N_\RR$, and let $Y(\Sigma)$ be the associated toric variety.
 Recall that each cone $\sigma$ in $\Sigma$ corresponds to an affine open subvariety $U_\sigma$ of $Y(\Sigma)$ whose coordinate ring is the semigroup ring $K[\sigma^\vee \cap M]$ associated to the semigroup of lattice points in the dual cone $\sigma^\vee$ in $M_\RR$.
 Let $\bRR$ be the real line extended in the positive direction